akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 ---

-## 🤝 Business Recommendations based on Binary Classifier Performance
+## 🤝 Business Recommendations based on the Binary Classifier Performance

 - **Deploy the model** in real-time security systems (e.g., firewalls, IDS, SIEM) to enhance threat detection.
 - **Leverage high accuracy and recall** to minimize false positives and missed attacks.